vmware/vic-product/docs/user_doc/README.md

 ## Intended Audience

-This information is intended for anyone who wants to install, configure, and use vSphere Integrated Containers.
-The information is written for experienced VMware vSphere&reg; administrators who are familiar with virtual machine technology and datacenter operations.
+This information is intended for VMware vSphere&reg; administrators who want to install and set up vSphere Integrated Containers.
+The information is written for experienced vSphere administrators who are familiar with virtual machine technology and datacenter operations.
 Knowledge of [container technology](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) and [Docker](https://docs.docker.com/) is useful.

 # Send Documentation Feedback #